Mostafa10770/Fake-News-Detection/README.md

 1. Develop and deploy a machine learning model for fake news prediction using the "WELFake" dataset.
 2. Achieve high accuracy, precision, recall, and F1-score in model predictions.
 3. Deploy the model via Flask to create a user-friendly web application for real-time fake news prediction.

-### Significance:

-1. Enhance information trustworthiness by providing a reliable tool for distinguishing between real and fake news.
-2. Practical application of machine learning and NLP techniques to address contemporary challenges.
-3. Alignment with course learning objectives by showcasing practical implementation of theoretical concepts.
-4. Potential contribution to research in fake news detection by presenting an effective and deployable solution.

 ---